christophaigner/christophaigner.github.io/_posts/2021-10-10-meditations.md

 People *never* do wrong on purpose, they always believe they are doing right.

-> When faced with people’s bad behavior, turn around and ask when you have acted like that.
+> "When faced with people’s bad behavior, turn around and ask when you have acted like that.
 When you saw money as a good, or pleasure, or social position.
-Your anger will subside as soon as you recognize that they acted under compulsion (what else could they do?).
+Your anger will subside as soon as you recognize that they acted under compulsion (what else could they do?)."

 People will always resist being called bad, so you must show them with compassion the error of their ways.